falldamagestudio/UE-Jenkins-BuildSystem/OPERATION.md

 * Modify `seed_job_url` in `environments/<env>/helm-config.json` to point to your own replica of the repo.

 * Perform `./scripts/deploy-jenkins-controller.sh environments/<env>/`.

+* Configure a DNS entry that points to `jenkins-controller-external-ip-address`'s address.

 * Wait until everything - including [ingresses](https://console.cloud.google.com/kubernetes/ingresses?project=kalms-ue-jenkins-buildsystem) - are operational.
 Load balancing, routing, and SSL cert handling can be a bit off and on for some time (an hour?).